clickbait-challenge/snapper/README.md

 ------------------
 The framework performs feature extraction on a new post and then classify it as clickbait or not.

-Define variables in src/main/resources/local.properties:
+**Define variables in src/main/resources/local.properties:** <br />

-	resources: path where the resources are stored. stopClickbaitPython*: path of the folder containing the General Inquire categories files
+	- resources: path where the resources are stored.<br />
+	- stopClickbaitPython: path to python script executing the external feature extraction. (/resources/stop_clickbait_paper/mass_extractor.py)

-* A set of features is extracted using an external framework.
-Refer to ----- for installation instructions.
+A set of features is extracted using an external framework.
+Refer to https://github.com/bhargaviparanjape/clickbait for installation instructions.
+Replace the utility.py with /resources/stop_clickbait_paper/utility.py

 **Initialize parameters** <br />